IgpayAtenlay/Slitherlink-2.0/README.md

 ## Solving Algorithms

-The solver uses a multi-stage approach:
+The solver addresses this constraint satisfaction problem using a multi-stage approach:

 1. **Single Block Logic**: Analyzes individual cells based on their numbers
 2. **Point Actions**: Processes intersection points and corner constraints